 More than 900 colleges and universities accept the Common Application, including at least one in every state and some outside the U.S. So, you’ll probably have at least one school on your list that asks you to fill out the Common App.
 At first glance, it can seem overwhelming.
 There are many sections to fill out, and individual schools often request supplemental materials, too.
-It’s a good idea to start early – yes even in May or June because you’ll probably have more time to work on it once school wraps up for the spring.
+It’s a good idea to start early – yes even in June because you’ll probably have more time to work on it once school lets out for the summer.
 Keep reading to learn what to expect, how to stay organized, and where to begin.

 What’s on the Common App?

 - Profile – your personal information like name, date of birth, contact info

 - Family – your parents’ contact information, educational history, and listing any siblings

 - Education – where you’ve gone to school, your grades, most recent courses, and honors

 - Testing – standardized test scores you want to report